nathanganFR/Nathan_BSE_Portfolio/index.md

 My next steps are to make more friends and help others.

 # Schematics
+the final schematics with motor and arm parts combined.
 ![Headstone Image](circut.png)
 # Arm App Arduino Code
 ```c++